 Have questions about the Sustainable Food Systems (MS)?
 Fill out this form and we’ll get in touch!

-What will I learn in a sustainable food systems degree?
+What you’ll learn in this sustainable food systems master’s

-You’ll take a variety of food and agriculture sustainability courses and undergo leadership training.
-Topics you’ll study include policymaking, environmental and resource conservation, and approaches to achieving sustainable systems.
+In this program, you’ll take a wide variety of sustainability courses and complete training that prepares you for roles in leadership.
+Topics you’ll study in your curriculum include policy making, environmental and resource conservation and approaches to achieving sustainable systems.

 Tools and Tactics for Food Policy Change